School Choice Placement Process

 Students who are not residents of New Haven and have applied via the school choice process but were not placed in a preferred school must enroll in their home district.

-Is my child now on a waitlist?
+When is my child now on a waitlist?

 Students will only be placed on a waitlist if the Choice & Enrollment Office is unable to place them into ANY of their listed schools of choice.
 In such cases our office will work collaboratively with school administrators and parents to exhaust school placement waitlists when a seat may become available prior to October 1st.
 Waitlists will not be considered after this time.